- Residency Program

 An example of an acceptable verification statement is: (Resident name) is currently a PGY (level) intern/resident in good standing in the (residency) program at (sponsoring institution).
 She/he has satisfactorily completed all rotations to date, and we anticipate she/he will satisfactorily complete his/her PGY (#) year on June 30, (year).
 A summary of her/his rotations and a summative competency-based performance evaluation will be sent to you by July 31, (year).

-Each resident/fellowship program must design schedules and clinical assignments to maximize the learning experience for their residents/fellows as well as to ensure quality care and patient safety, and adhere to general institutional policies concerning transitions of patient care within the context of other duty hour standards.
+Each resident/fellowship program, in partnership with their Sponsoring Institutions must design schedules and clinical assignments to maximize the learning experience for their residents/fellows as well as to ensure quality care and patient safety, and adhere to general institutional policies concerning transitions of patient care within the context of other duty hour standards.
 All programs must design call and shift schedules to minimize transition of patient care.
 Schedule overlaps should include time to allow for face-to-face handoffs to ensure availability of information and an opportunity to clarify issues.
 The transition process may be conducted by telephone as long as both parties have access to an electronic or hard copy version of the sign-out sheet.
 Patient confidentiality must be observed.
 The transition process should include, at a minimum the following information in a standardized format that is universal across all services.

 - Identification of patient, including name, medical record number and date of birth.